sethsec/celerystalk/README.md

     | Option | Description |
     | --- | --- |
     | cancel | <ul><li>Canceling a running task will send a **kill -TERM**</li><li>Canceling a queued task* will make celery ignore it (uses celery's revoke).</li><li>Canceling all tasks* will kill running tasks and revoke all queued tasks.</li></ul>
-    | pause | <ul><li>Pausing a single task uses **kill -STOP** to suspend the process.</li><li>Pausing all tasks* attemps to *kill -STOP* all running tasks, but it is a little wonky and you mind need to run it a few times.
+    | pause | <ul><li>Pausing a single task uses **kill -STOP** to suspend the process.</li><li>Pausing all tasks* attemtps to *kill -STOP* all running tasks, but it is a little wonky and you mind need to run it a few times.
 It is possible a job completed before it was able to be paused, which means you will have a worker that is still accepting new jobs.</li></ul>
     | resume | <ul><li>Resuming tasks* sends a **kill -CONT** which allows the process to start up again where it left off.</li></ul>|

     ```